LLoadout/laravel-components/README.md

 # Components

-With LLoadout Components you will pull in the best off class frontend components.
+With LLoadout Components you will pull in the best off class Laravel frontend components.
 We don't re-invent the wheel but we bring the best components together.

 ## Installation